 Often overlooked, the substantial parking facilities required for a large workforce are a substantial burden for employers.
 Each employee’s working space is equivalent to the square footage of their car, so companies need to plan accordingly.

-Fast-growing businesses often have huge issues with parking facilities for their employees, and needing to source more short-term parking can be a costly affair.
+Fast-growing businesses often have huge issues with parking facilities for their employees, and sourcing more short-term parking can be costly.

 5. Lower Transportation Costs

 Some companies subsidize transportation costs through company cars, discounted auto leasing, or even public transport discounts.
-If your employee works from home, you can deduct these burdens from the balance sheet.
+You can deduct these burdens from the balance sheet if your employee works from home.
 For a large workforce, these costs can be substantial.

 Improved Productivity & Effectiveness